Category: 1970s Cold Cases

 No one reported seeing an individual entering or leaving Juanita’s apartment at the time of the murder.
 The downstairs neighbors said they hadn’t heard anything amiss from upstairs.

 The officer first on the scene, Thomas Bird, told journalist Steve Corbett it appeared someone had washed Juanita’s face after her death.
-He also said it appeared the babies had been fed and diapers changed.
+He also said it appeared the babies had been fed and diapers changed.a

 Det.
 Bird also told Corbett he found an open loaf of bread on the counter.
 He said he reached in to touch the bread, and it was still soft and fresh, even though the woman had been dead for at least 15 hours.
 (Times Leader, Oct.
-10, 1993) It seems the murderer either stayed on the scene for a long time after or possibly left and returned to check on the children later.
+10, 1993)

 Police told the family that a hair was found at the scene that didn’t belong to Juanita.
 (Times Leader, April 30, 2000)